 Training & Accreditation

-Alan Kavanagh is a (pre-accredited) member of IACP.
+Alan Kavanagh is an accredited member of IACP.
 Alan obtained a BA (Hons) Degree in Counselling and Psychotherapy with IICP College where he will soon complete a Level 9 in CBT.
 In addition, he holds a Level 7 in Addiction Studies with NUI.
 He is a committed lifelong learner and was awarded a scholarship for an Advanced course in Acceptance and Commitment Therapy with Act Now purposeful living, which he is presently undertaking.
 Alan continues to expand his knowledge; however, places greater value on his continuous personal development work.
 As no one comes to ‘be’ in isolation, Alan also appreciates the systemic lens of familial relations and respects how that influences all relationships.
 He has done training in Narrative Therapy and aims to progress further in this approach as he strongly agrees with the tenet of this training: ‘the person is not the problem; the problem is the problem’ (White & Epston).
 Alan works with adults and practices in accordance with the Code of Ethics of the Irish Association of Counselling and Psychotherapy.

 When you listen generously to people, they can hear the truth in themselves, often for the first time.
 And when you listen deeply, you can know yourself in everyone – Rachel Naomi Remen